Q: Why should I have a professionally conducted estate sale rather than a garage sale or family-run sale?

 All sales taxes collected are remitted under our tax/site number to the Oklahoma Tax Commission via the OKTap website in a prompt and orderly fashion once a month.

-All sales tax exemption permits are collected at the cash register, stapled to their respective tickets, and kept by McNeil Liquidations, Inc. for seven fiscal years after the close of each and every sale.
+All sales tax exemption permits are collected at the cash register, stapled to their respective tickets, and kept by McNeil Liquidations, Inc. for seven fiscal years after the close of each sale.

 Q: Do you clean the home after a sale?